Baylor vs. Creighton Predictions & Picks - NCAA Tournament Second Round

 Baylor Performance Insights

-- The Bears are outscoring opponents by 7.3 points per game with a +239 scoring differential overall.
-They put up 77.1 points per game (54th in college basketball) and allow 69.8 per outing (167th in college basketball).
+- The Bears average 77.1 points per game (54th in college basketball) while giving up 69.8 per outing (167th in college basketball).
+They have a +239 scoring differential overall and outscore opponents by 7.3 points per game.

-- Baylor records 30.1 rebounds per game (270th in college basketball) while allowing 29 per outing to its opponents.
+- Baylor averages 30.1 rebounds per game (270th in college basketball) while conceding 29 per outing to its opponents.
 It outrebounds opponents by 1.1 boards per game.

-- Baylor makes 9.6 three-pointers per game (15th in college basketball) while shooting 37.1% from beyond the arc (36th in college basketball).
-It is making 2.8 more threes per contest than its opponents, who drain 6.8 per game while shooting 32%.
+- Baylor hits 2.8 more threes per game than the opposition, 9.6 (15th in college basketball) compared to its opponents' 6.8.

 Creighton Performance Insights

-- The Bluejays are outscoring opponents by 8.2 points per game, with a +278 scoring differential overall.
-They put up 76.5 points per game (62nd in college basketball) and allow 68.3 per outing (127th in college basketball).
+- The Bluejays outscore opponents by 8.2 points per game (posting 76.5 points per game, 62nd in college basketball, and conceding 68.3 per contest, 127th in college basketball) and have a +278 scoring differential.

 - Creighton wins the rebound battle by 3.7 boards on average.
-It records 34.7 rebounds per game, 40th in college basketball, while its opponents pull down 31.
+It collects 34.7 rebounds per game, 40th in college basketball, while its opponents grab 31.

-- Creighton hits 2.4 more threes per game than the opposition, 8.7 (51st in college basketball) compared to its opponents' 6.3.
+- Creighton connects on 8.7 three-pointers per game (51st in college basketball) while shooting 35.5% from beyond the arc (101st in college basketball).
+It is making 2.4 more threes than its opponents, who drain 6.3 per game at 33.9%.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.